How can corporate business exist without wireless contract management or telecom contract management knowledge?

 Even when commercial contract isn’t up for renewal it’s important to understand.
 Auditel will help you understand your voice, data, and wireless contract options.
 We give our clients the best telecommunication consulting advice.
 Our support helps your corporation make the best decisions on whether to keep the current agreement, or modify it.

 Expiring Telecom Contracts

 Is your Organization on the fast track with constant mergers, acquisitions, and change?

 If so, our voice, data, and wireless telecom contract management will ensure you are not missing any savings or protective clauses.
-Most wired, data, and wireless contracts last one, two, or three years.
-The provisions in some of the older contracts are becoming outdated due to changes in the data structure and service capabilities.
+Most wired, data, and wireless contracts last one, two, three, or five years.
+The provisions in some of the older contracts are becoming outdated.
+This is due to changes in the data structure and service capabilities.
 Many companies opt to work on their own contract review until they run into issues, receive a penalty fee, or billing increases.

-For a detailed voice, data, and wireless contract review just give our offices a call and we will bring the added comfort of a full telecom contract management review.
-We will ferret out all of your contract details, review all the complex addendums and legal ease and record your expiration dates.
+For a detailed voice, data, and wireless contract review just give our offices a call.
+We will bring the added comfort of a full telecom contract management review.
+We will ferret out all of your contract details.
+Auditel will review all the telecom agreement terms and conditions also known as T&C, or TnCs.
+We also check each detail within your complex addendums against your telecom invoices.
+Reviewing all the legal ease as we record all of termination dates, and expiration dates.
 Auditel will provide your business with the best contract review available.